 - Extra-Añejo Tequila (Tipo 5): Extra-añejo or muy añejo tequilas spend over 4 years in barrels.
 They are rare and expensive.

+Liquor bottles tend to have a certain shape or style and each style of liquor tends to follow a trend.
 Tequila bottles can come in any shape and size and be decorated elaborately or have a clean, modern look.

 Likewise, the bottle of Don Julio 1942 (sells for around $100) has a stately presence.
 This bottle is tall and skinny, giving off a very regal flair that dwarfs every other bottle on the shelf.